nidafirdaws/reuse/index.md

 1.
 ![Image](cd1.png)

 We get this output because we used cd from the directory home/lecture1/messages.
-When using cd with no arguments, we navigate automatically to the home directory.
+When using cd with no arguments, we navigate automatically to the root directory.
 This is not an error.

 2.
 ![Image](cd2.png)